CP1404/Practicals/prac_05/README.md

 Entering an invalid colour name should not crash.
 Allow the user to enter names until they enter a blank one to stop the loop.

+Note: We have just done two exercises that use dictionaries that are constants and named in ALL_CAPS.
+Please don't think this is any kind of rule or pattern.
+Dictionaries that change would not be constants.

 # Do-from-scratch Exercises

 Create the file **word_occurrences.py**